la2050/archive/_projects/2014/this-is-the-moment.md

 year_submitted: 2014
 project_image: 'https://img.youtube.com/vi/1JDr-eMpJX4/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/1JDr-eMpJX4'
 Which area(s) of LA does your project benefit?
+Other (elaborate): 'Intercultural stories, dance, music, and visual arts!'
+What is your idea/project in more detail?: >-
+  I like to propose a project where artists from various cultures will engage and collaborate in a project to create dance, music, and share stories.
-Other (elaborate): >- This project will represent what Los Angeles is, a multicultural society that is meant to live vibrantly, and share our resources, culture, and customs.
+What will you do to implement this idea/project?: >- This project will represent what Los Angeles is, a multicultural society that is meant to live vibrantly, and share our resources, culture, and customs.
   This is a common platform for people to come together in a special way.
-What is your idea/project in more detail?: >-
-  The project will benefit especially the youth ,and create cultural awareness and foster tourism, and tolerance among us.
+How will your idea/project help make LA the best place to connect today?
+In LA2050?: >- The project will benefit especially the youth ,and create cultural awareness and foster tourism, and tolerance among us.
-What will you do to implement this idea/project?: >-
-  I have worked with the following artists in the past.
+Whom will your project benefit?
+Please be specific.: >- I have worked with the following artists in the past.
 None of them is confirmed, although I am sure we will all come together to participate and contribute.